ROMANCE WRITER: LUSH SENSUAL GOTHIC READS

 I am strongly influenced by fairy-tales… not the Walt Disney kind, but how they used to be told, the old ones that held real darkness to overcome, were often darkly sexsual and where the rewards for undertaking the journey were often not what you expected.

-The first series in the Velvet Basement Series holds elements of Sleeping Beauty (The Veiled Heart), Cinderella (The Bound Heart), & Beauty and The Beast (The Painted Heart).
-They are not retellings, they hold the deeper pattern that sits in these stories we grew up with.
+The first series in the Velvet Basement Series holds elements of Sleeping Beauty (The Veiled Heart), Cinderella (The Bound Heart), and Beauty & The Beast (The Painted Heart).
+They are not retellings, they hold the deeper pattern or themes of these stories.